There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 Both seats were open for next season until RB announced just ahead of qualifying for the Canadian Grand Prix in June that it had picked up the one-year option on Yuki Tsunoda's contract.

-RB announced Sept.
-26 that Ricciardo had been released and Liam Lawson will take over at the United States Grand Prix.
-Lawson, 22, was waiting in the wings as the reserve driver for both Red Bull and sibling team RB and did an admirable job filling in for five grands prix last season when Ricciardo was recovering from a hand injury.
+Although Ricciardo returned to the Red Bull family last to much fanfare, he scored points only four times in 25 races and was released on Sept.
+26 with Liam Lawson taking over for the remainder of the season.
+Lawson, 22, was waiting in the wings (make that wiiings) as the reserve driver for both Red Bull and RB and did an admirable job filling in for five grands prix last season when Ricciardo was recovering from a hand injury.

 RED BULL